 Convolution and Scale

-A Convolution layer followed by a Scale layer that is KUNIFORM OF KCHANNEL can be fused into a single convolution by adjusting the convolution weights.
+A Convolution layer followed by a Scale layer that is kUNIFORM or kCHANNEL can be fused into a single convolution by adjusting the convolution weights.
 This fusion is disabled if the scale has a non-constant power parameter.

 Reduce